 I caught the travel bug long ago.
 There’s no cure, and I’m happy about that.
 I’m even more excited about how contagious the travel bug is.
 For many years I traveled solo—staying by myself in big cities and hopping on tours to see the countryside and waterways of the world.
 Now, I have a travel partner.
 It was this month 4 years ago that we took our first international trip together through Morocco and Madrid—and it went so well that we were married 8 months later!
 (We would have gotten married immediately, but my family convinced us to have a wedding).

 My hubby and I travel in the same style.
-We travel cheap.
 We pack extremely light.
 We don’t buy souvenirs.
 We like to stay in the heart of the city for a few nights and in a beach or jungle bungalow for a few more.
 We like to sample the local food, drink and music and chat with people from around the globe.
 I like seeing the major attractions—hubby couldn’t care less.
 So, I’ve learned how to fit in a few of the top attractions for each trip without making him feel like he’s on a bus tour.

 We enjoy travelling together so much that we really went crazy in 2017: Grand Cayman, Nicaragua, Cabo, Peru, Key Largo, Lisbon and Dublin.
 It’s been a wonderful year of travel.
 Nicaragua warmed my heart.
 We met so many amazing people and just fell in love with the country.
 Peru was the adventure trip of a lifetime: food-touring in Lima, trekking around Machu Picchu, kayaking through the Amazon jungle.
 Lisbon was simply magical.

 Two months from now we will start our 2018 travels with a beach and jungle trip to Belize—then it will be time to recharge the travel budget!